pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Repository
 ----------

-The :class:`~eventsourcing.dcb.application.DCBRepository` class is provided to support working with :ref:`perspectives <perspective>` of different kinds.
+The :class:`~eventsourcing.dcb.application.DcbRepository` class is provided to support working with :ref:`perspectives <perspective>` of different kinds.

 A repository is constructed with an :ref:`event store <DCB event store>`.

 .. code-block:: python

-    from eventsourcing.dcb.application import DCBRepository
+    from eventsourcing.dcb.application import DcbRepository

-    repository = DCBRepository(
+    repository = DcbRepository(
-        eventstore=DCBEventStore(
+        eventstore=DcbEventStore(
             mapper=DataclassTranscoder(),
-            recorder=InMemoryDCBRecorder(),
+            recorder=InMemoryDcbRecorder(),
         ),
     )

-The :func:`~eventsourcing.dcb.application.DCBRepository.save` method collects and appends new decisions.
+The :func:`~eventsourcing.dcb.application.DcbRepository.save` method collects and appends new decisions.

 ..
     #include-when-testing